jared-singular/segment-destination-function/README.md

 # Custom Segment Destination Function for Singular Hybrid Integrations
+Author: Jared Ornstead
+Last Update: 2022-07-24
+Contact: jared@singular.net

 ## Description
 This solution is used for Hybrid Integrations with Segment and enables Segment to send Track Events to Singular using the Singular Server-to-Server REST API.
 This solution is not NOT to be used with the formal Singular integrations published on the Segment Help Center.
-This allows for the capture of specific identifiers used by Singular's SDK in some instances which are not supported by the Segment Mobile Libraries.
+This solution allows for the capture of custom identifiers within the advertiser App where in some instances these identifiers are not supported by the Segment Mobile Libraries.

 > **Note**
 > Being a custom solution, this code snippet is provided as a working example and allows the developer full control to update or modify the content and behavior as desired.
-Due to theflexibility of this solution, the Singular Support team is not responsible for maintenance of this code.
+Singular is not responsible for maintenance of this code.
 The developer implementing this solution must consult the Segment and Singular documentation to troubleshoot issues if they arise.
+It is also the developers responsibiity to verify that only approved data is passed to Segment and then to Singular using this solution.

 > **Warning**
 > Due to the Hybrid nature of this integration it is recommended to disable the Segment *Application Lifecycle Events*.
 These are disabled in the Initialization of the Segment SDK.
-The Singular SDK will automatically track Sessions and these events are not needed.
+The Singular SDK will automatically track Sessions and these *Application Lifecycle Events* are not needed.

-- Coming Soon: Enabling the passing of Web events to Singular.

 ### Requirements
 - The Singular SDK must be natively implemented in the Advertiser App.
+See Singular SDK documentation here: https://support.singular.net/hc/en-us/categories/360002441132
-This solution is not to be used if you are using the Segment Device Mode Integration.
+- This solution is not to be used if you are using the Segment Device Mode Integration (SDK Wrapper).
-- The Segment Mobile SDK must be Intialized before the Singular SDK
+- The Segment Mobile SDK must be Intialized before the Singular SDK.
-- Segment Track events must not be enabled until the Singular SDK is Initialized and the Identify Code snippet is invoked.
+- All Segment Track events must contain the additional properties which consist of the additional identifiers as illustrated below.

 ### Implementation Steps
-#### Step 1
-Add support in your Mobile Apps and Web App
+#### Step 1 - Add support in your Mobile Apps and Web App

 <details><summary>CLICK for iOS</summary>
 iOS - Implement the Segment iOS Library